 Best Yoga Institute In India:- Yog “is being practiced as an integral part of Hinduism.
 It is a way of liberating the body, mind, and soul in India for over 5000 years.
 Buddhist, Jain, and Sikh religions have also practiced yoga.
 And have included meditation as part of their theology.

 Jain Meditation: Along with the three gems in Jainism has been the central practice of spirituality.
-In Jainism, the purpose of meditation is to realize oneself, attain salvation and To lead the soul towards complete liberation.
+In Jainism, the purpose of meditation is to realize oneself, attain salvation, and lead the soul towards complete liberation.

 Its aim is to reach and remain in the pure form of the soul, which is considered pure consciousness beyond any attachment or hatred.
 The practitioner tries to be only a knower.
 Jain meditation is also known as Adhika.
 The word Adhika means – to be in a constant real-time moment.
 This is an important first step towards identifying man’s real nature, which is called the soul.
 It is also how a person can develop respect and harmony towards other humans and nature.

 In recent years, yoga has gained a lot of popularity in the West and is inspiring many people to come to India’s traditional system to learn yoga.
 There are many yoga centers in India, which offer deep, complex courses to flexible drop-in classes.